paulklemm/mytidyverse/Readme.md

 The image takes longer than dockers two-hour limit for building.
 That's why beginning with tag `r-base:3.5.2-1` we upload locally build images to the docker hub.

+Run the building process manually using the following code (adapting the version).

 ```bash
 docker login
 docker build --no-cache -t mytidyverse .